rlpowelljr/spatial-analysis-in-r/README.md

   1. What is the effect of an airport on a county's unemployment rate?

-  2. What is the effect of distance to one of the Top 50 airports in the country as measured on the airport's:
+  2. How does the traffic of the nearest airport effect unemployment rates?.
+This is measured on the airport's:

       a.
 Passenger Movement